-Important Note: We will inform you (the account owner/practice principal) of a client payment dispute via email before taking any action (e.g. submitting evidence to the bank in your behalf).
+Important Note: We will inform you (the account owner/practice principal) of a client payment dispute via the email you used during sign-up before taking any action (e.g. submitting evidence to the bank in your behalf).

 - For direct debit disputes (BECS), we will send you an email to notify you about the dispute however, the dispute cannot be contested (and is automatically resolved in favor of the client).
 You will need to reach out to the client to better understand why they have disputed the transaction and re-add the payment details to re-collect payment.

 - For credit card disputes, we will follow-up via email if we don't receive a response from our first email in 2 business days.
 If we still don't hear back after our second email, we can no longer submit evidence to our payment partner which means you will need to settle the dispute directly with the client.

 - If you simply need to add a new payment method for failed payments, here are some detailed instructions on how to do so.

 We highly recommend checking the practice principal's email inbox on a timely basis so you don't miss a dispute notification.

 For practices which are receiving disputes for the first time, one of our Customer Success Managers or Account Managers will reach out to you first.
 For future points of contact, we will communicate through emails to the principal's email address.

 A ‘disputed transaction’ can arise for a variety of reasons.
 The most common types of disputed transactions include fraudulent transactions, unrecognised transactions, unauthorised transactions, duplicate processing, and recurring transactions.

 Avoiding Payment Disputes by your Clients